rataprens/memecoin-site/README.md

 - **Dynamic content:** Add tokenomics, roadmaps, and step-by-step guides for users.
 - **Quick setup:** Get your site up and running in seconds.

+## Demo

+You can see a live demo of the memecoin site generator [here](https://demo-memecoin.netlify.app/).

 ## 🛠 Installation

 ### Using npx (recommended)